bartificer/programming-by-stealth/docs/pbs1.md

 ![MAMP App](../assets/pbs1/Screen-Shot-2015-10-09-at-4.16.58-p.m.-e1444403862205.png)

-The little icons in the top-right show whether or not the web and DB servers are running.
+The little icons in the top right corner show whether or not the web and DB servers are running.

-I like to re-configure MAMP to use the industry standard ports for the web and DB servers (80 and 3306).
+I like to reconfigure MAMP to use the industry standard ports for the web and DB servers (80 and 3306).
 You do this by clicking `Preferences`, then selecting the `Ports` tab, and then clicking on the button `Set Web & MySQL ports to 80 & 3306`.

 ![Configure MAMP](../assets/pbs1/Screen-Shot-2015-10-09-at-4.19.40-p.m.-e1444404044353.png)